jahAtFriends/SortTiming/README.md

 - TimeTrial.java

 Please include the relevant, fully generic sort in the corresponding file and conduct your timing in the class TimeTrial.java.
 It is important that you name the files correctly before pushing to GitHub.
+Additionally, each sort should contain a _single_ public method `public static <T extends Comparable<T>> void sort(T[] arr) {} ` which _sorts_ the array that is passed to it.
+Note that this is a departure from the earlier version of the assignment requiring you to return a sorted _copy_ of the array.
+This means that copying the array before sorting will need to be handled in the client (in our case TimeTrial.java)